MyPerfectWords - Essay Writing Service

 • Conclusion

-For longer or more complex topics, you can extend this to an introduction, 4-6 body paragraphs, and a conclusion.
+For longer or more complex topics, you can extend this to an introduction, 4 to 6 body paragraphs, and a conclusion.
 The key is that each body paragraph should cover one distinct aspect of your subject.

 Standard formatting requirements include